earlhamcollege/ec-quote-widgets/README.md

 regions for an author name and any other author information that may be important to include.

+## Example
+This widget is meant to have data entered in the following manner:

+Quote: 'This statement is the content of the quote'
+Author: 'Porter L'
+Author Info: 'An Earlham College student from Berea, KY'

 ## Install
 From within your apostrophe project `npm install --save ec-quote-widgets`